Written by Michael VanDerLaan

 Shaft Profile

 Shaft profile is also referred to in terms of “kick point.”
 And generally you will see high, low, and mid kick points advertised.
-All shafts have a kick point, but they are more relevant and more easily moved up or down the shaft using multi-material driver shafts.
+High kick point means the shaft bends more toward the handle of the club and low kick point, the shaft bends more owards the clubhead.

 Each shaft can be stiffer or softer near the handle or the tip - giving the shaft a “profile.”
 These shaft profiles are used by expert club fitters to fine-tune little tendencies of high/low/heel/toe strike locations and spin rates in players who have an extremely repeatable swing to begin with, or in other cases to add speed and height to a low speed player.
 The latter is done through lowering the kick point.